-The Estonian pension system is based on three pillars: state pension insurance (the 1st pillar) - a pay-as-you-go scheme; a mandatory funded pension scheme (the 2nd pillar); and a supplementary (voluntary) funded pension scheme (the 3rd pillar).
+The Estonian pension system is based on three pillars: state pension insurance (the $1^{st}$ pillar) - a pay-as-you-go scheme; a mandatory funded pension scheme (the $2^{nd}$ pillar); and a supplementary (voluntary) funded pension scheme (the $3^{rd}$ pillar).
 The first pillar provides protection against the risks of old age, disability and survivorship, and comprises two separate tiers: a) residence-based national pensions and b) employment-based old-age, work incapacity and survivors' pensions.

-The mandatory funded pension scheme covers the risks of old-age and survivorship, the voluntary funded pension scheme covers the risks of old-age, disability and survivorship.
+The mandatory funded pension scheme (voluntary since 2021, funded scheme will be used in this report) covers the risks of old-age and survivorship, the voluntary funded pension scheme covers the risks of old-age, disability and survivorship.
 All pensions are taxable with income tax.
 Before 2018 an additional tax-free pension allowance applied.

-State old-age pension (riiklik vanaduspension) is calculated according to a formula, which consists of three additive elements: a flat-rate element; a length-of-service element (applies only to pensionable service until 31st December 1998); and an insurance element applying to periods after 1st January 1999.
+State old-age pension (riiklik vanaduspension) is calculated according to a formula, which consists of four additive elements: a flat-rate element; a length-of-service element (applies to pensionable service until 31st December 1998); an insurance element applying to periods after 1st January 1999 and a joint part (effective since 2021).
+Thus, regarding contributions made since 2021, the joint part replaces previous 100% insurance component with the following: 50% insurance component and 50% years of service part (solidarity component).
 The pension components are indexed annually by an arithmetic weighted average of annual increases of consumer prices and social tax revenues, ad hoc increases are also allowed.